Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Metrics Datasets, Simulators and Benchmark Challenges

 \textbf{(3) Custom Scenario:} The ability to define and customize traffic scenarios is a central requirement for both evaluation and data generation workflows.
-Particularly for foundation models, automated and diverse scenario creation supports the pretraining of models on rare, safety-critical, or systematically varied interactions.
+Particularly for \glspl{fm}, automated and diverse scenario creation supports the pre-training of models on rare, safety-critical, or systematically varied interactions.
 Customization typically includes the placement and behavior of traffic participants, route definitions, or modifications of environmental conditions such as weather and lighting.
 Simulators like CARLA~\cite{dosovitskiy2017carla} offer rich APIs for manual customization, enabling users to script complex multi-agent interactions and adjust parameters such as vehicle behavior, density, and even scene appearance.
 More recently, platforms like BeamNG.tech~\cite{beamng2022} go a step further by supporting automated scenario generation at scale.
-This enables the procedural creation and batch testing of varied situations, making it well-suited for training and validating foundation models in closed-loop settings.
+This enables the procedural creation and batch testing of varied situations, making it well-suited for training and validating \glspl{fm} in closed-loop settings.

 \textbf{(4) Map Source:} We differentiate between scenarios based on real-world maps (e.g., OpenStreetMap) and those built from human design.
 Real-world maps ensure geographic realism and coverage, while human-designed maps enable controlled environments.